cpacker/MemGPT/docs/data_sources.md

 Since Llama Index will have already computing embeddings, MemGPT will not re-compute embeddings.

-### Loading custom data sources
+### Loading other types of data
 We highly encourage contributions for new data sources, which can be added as a new [CLI data load command](https://github.com/cpacker/MemGPT/blob/main/memgpt/cli/cli_load.py).
+We recommend checking for [Llama Index connectors](https://gpt-index.readthedocs.io/en/v0.6.3/how_to/data_connectors.html) that may support ingesting the data you're interested in loading.